NREL/ROSCO/docs/source/install.rst

 Full ROSCO
 ----------

-We recommend using the full ROSCO toolchain.
+We recommend using the full ROSCO tool-chain.
 This also eases the installation process.

 Installing
 ..............
-Installation of the complete ROSCO toolset is made easy through `Anaconda <https://www.anaconda.com/>`_.
+Installation of the complete ROSCO tool-set is made easy through `Anaconda <https://www.anaconda.com/>`_.
 If you do not already have Anaconda installed on your machine, please install it.
 Additionally, we primarily support the use of CMake_ to control the software compilation process.
 If you plan to compile the ROSCO controller's source code, we request that you download CMake as well.
+You are free to compile ROSCO without the use of CMake, but we cannot guarantee support for all of the *many* available methods of compiling.

 Then please follow the following steps: